cs4241-21a/final_project/README.md

 We created an application that allows users to login and register to a website.
 The user then will be redirected to a welcome page where they can create,delete, and edit tasks and subtasks.

-You can regiister for an account and the website will automaticlly log you in.
+You can register for an account and the website will automaticlly log you in.
+Username must be at least 3 charachters long and password must be at leat

 Technologies
 - cookies